-Thursdays 9-10:30am I will be available on zoom for discussions.
+I will be available on zoom and in person for discussions.
 This can be for formal course questions, to talk about your future in Social Work, or just to chat!
-If this time slot does not work for your schedule, let me know.
-I am more than happy to set up another time for us to talk in person or online.
-When seeking an alternative meeting time, please know that it may take a few days to find a time when we are both available.
+When seeking a meeting time, please know that it may take a few days to find a time when we are both available.
 If your matter is urgent, please be sure to explain that to me with your meeting request.